 In 2010, Aguilera returned to record stores with Bionic.
 She experimented with a more electronic-edged sound with this album, which featured collaborations with Le Tigre and M.I.A.
 While Bionic nearly reached the top of the charts, it failed to spawn any major hit singles.

 That same year, Aguilera made her film debut in the musical Burlesque, co-starring alongside Cher.
 Aguilera also contributed several songs to the movie's soundtrack, including "Show Me How You Burlesque"—a minor hit.
 While the film was highly anticipated by many, it was ultimately maligned by critics and largely ignored by movie-goers.

 Aguilera appeared to be stumbling professionally and personally around this time.
 At the Super Bowl in February 2011, she seemed to forget some of the lyrics to the National Anthem.
 Not long after, the pop star was arrested for public intoxication.
 Both incidents sparked a wave of stories concerning her possible alcoholism.

-By the spring of 2011, however, Aguilera had gotten back on her feet with a full-time spot on a new television competition, The Voice, debuting on April 26, 2011, on NBC.
-On the show, Aguilera served as a judge/coach for singers while competing against teams led by fellow musical talents Cee Lo Green, Blake Shelton and Adam Levine.
+By the spring of 2011, however, Aguilera had gotten back on her feet with a full-time spot on a new television competition, The Voice.
+Aguilera served as a judge/coach for singers while competing against teams led by fellow musical talents Cee Lo Green, Blake Shelton and Adam Levine.
 While some rumors circulated about behind-the-scenes drama between Aguilera and her team members, the pop star proved to be a strong supporter of her protégées.
-Following The Voice's season 3 finalé in 2012, Aguilera announced that she would be leaving the series, but noted plans for a potential return in later seasons.
+Following The Voice's Season 3 finale in 2012, Aguilera announced that she would be leaving the series for a time.
+She was replaced by Shakira for the show's fourth season.